 Office Hours: During a regular Fall or Spring semester, I am available for 10 office hours (typically walk-in) each week.
+I am available in-office or via Zoom (or similar software).
 The specific hours will be posted in Canvas the first week of classes.
 Availability outside of office hours is by appointment.

-Email/voicemail response time: Students who contact me via email can expect a reply within 1 business day.
+Email/voicemail response time: Email is the most efficient way to reach me.
+Students who contact me via email can expect a reply within 1 business day.
 Voicemail will be returned within 1 to 3 business days.